Docs

 acton library topup Math --amount 5.0

-The topup command uses the same cost estimation logic as publish, ensuring you send enough funds for the desired period.
+The topup command uses the same cost estimation logic as publish.
 After a successful top-up, Acton updates the last_topup_timestamp field in library metadata.

-If you want to inspect an existing library or get its code, use the acton library fetch command.
+To inspect an existing library or read its code, use acton library fetch:

 acton library fetch <LIBRARY_HASH>